futoin/specs/draft/ftn8_security_concept.md

                 },
                 "secret" : {
                     "type" : "string",
-                    "description" : "Optional.
-Any type of secret, typically password" }
+                    "description" : "Any type of secret, typically password" }
             }
         }